25 Best Things to Do in Sequoia & Kings Canyon National Park

 9. John Muir Lodge

-That being said, I highly recommend spending one or a few nights at the John Muir Lodge in Grant Grove, as it makes for a great central location to enjoy the best of both Sequoia and Kings Canyon National Park!
+That said, I highly recommend spending one or a few nights at the John Muir Lodge in Grant Grove, as it makes for a great central location to enjoy the best of both Sequoia and Kings Canyon National Park—especially considering all the amenities in Grant Grove!

 John Muir Lodge Kings Canyon National Park